dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-apache-kafka.md

 ### Configuration
 - The kafka pubsub component metadata must at least have the schema registry URL defined, and API key/secret if applicable.
 - Cloud events are not supported.
 Therefore, the `rawPayload=true` metadata must be passed.

-- Schema subjects are automatically derived from topic names, using standard naming convention:
+Schema subjects are automatically derived from topic names, using the standard naming convention.
+For example, for a topic named `my-topic`, the schema subject will be `my-topic-value`.
   - e.g. given topic `my-topic`, the schema subject will be `my-topic-value`
 - When interacting with the message payload within the service, it will be in JSON format.
 The payload will be transparently serialized/deserialized within the Dapr component.
   - Date/Datetime fields must be passed as their [Epoch Unix timestamp](https://en.wikipedia.org/wiki/Unix_time) equivalent (rather than typical Iso8601)